Bill Sharman: Los Angeles / Utah Stars (1968–1971)

-In 1970–71 he coached the Utah Stars to an ABA title and was a co-recipient of the ABA Coach of the Year honors.
+Los Angeles Lakers (1971–1976)

 After resigning as coach for the Utah Stars, Sharman signed a contract to coach the Los Angeles Lakers.
 Controversy later ensued when the owner of the Utah Stars brought suit against Sharman for breach of contract stemming from his resignation, and a tort case against the owner of the Los Angeles Lakers for inducing such breach of contract.
-Sharman was originally ordered to pay $250,000 in damages, but later appealed the trial court decision and reversed the judgement.
+Sharman was originally ordered to pay $250,000 in damages, but later appealed the trial court decision and the United States Court of Appeals for the Tenth Circuit reversed the judgement.

-The following season, he guided the Wilt Chamberlain and Jerry West-led Los Angeles Lakers to an NBA record 33 game win streak, a then-record 69–13 win–loss mark, the first Lakers championship in Los Angeles and the first for the team in more than a decade.
+The following season, Sharman guided the Wilt Chamberlain and Jerry West-led Los Angeles Lakers to an NBA record 33 game win streak, a then-record 69–13 win–loss mark, the first Lakers championship in Los Angeles and the first for the team in more than a decade.
+They had been to the finals seven times since moving from Minneapolis, losing each time.

 That season, Sharman was named NBA Coach of the Year.
-He is one of two men to win NBA and ABA championships as a coach; coincidentally, the other, Alex Hannum, also coached a Chamberlain-led team (the 1967 Philadelphia 76ers) to an NBA championship.
+He is one of two men to win NBA and ABA championships as a coach; coincidentally, the other, Alex Hannum, also coached a Chamberlain-led team (the 1967 Philadelphia 76ers) to an NBA championship, defeating the Sharman-coached San Francisco Warriors.
+Hannum and Sharman had been teammates at USC, under coach Sam Barry.
+Including the ABL, Sharman is the only coach to win championships in three different professional leagues.

+The Lakers went to the 1973 NBA finals, but lost to the Knicks 4–1.
+By 1974, Chamberlain and West had both retired, but the Lakers had traded for Kareem Abdul-Jabbar in 1975.
+Sharman ended his coaching career after the 1975–1976 season to become the Lakers general manager.

 Sharman invented the morning shootaround as a way to burn off nervous energy on game days.
 He took the shootaround with him to his first coaching jobs in the ABL, the ABA, and later, the NBA.
 After the Lakers won the championship in 1972, every other team in the league added the shootaround to its game-day regimen.

-Later years
+Legacy and honors

 Sharman was enshrined in the Basketball Hall of Fame in 1976 as a player and again in 2004 as a coach.
-He is one of only five people to be enshrined in both categories, the others being Bill Russell, John Wooden, Lenny Wilkens, and his former teammate Tom Heinsohn.
+He is one of only five people to be enshrined in both categories, the others being John Wooden, Lenny Wilkens, and his former teammates Tom Heinsohn and Bill Russell.

 In 1971, Sharman was named to the NBA 25th Anniversary Team.
 On October 29, 1996, Sharman was named one of the NBA's 50 Greatest Players.
-In October 2021, Sharman was again honored as one of the league’s greatest players of all time by being named to the NBA 75th Anniversary Team.
+In October 2021, Sharman was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

+The gymnasium at Porterville High School is named after Sharman.